 For the 2023 tax year onwards, Inland Revenue introduced a new annual requirement for taxpayers to disclose the jurisdiction from where any overseas income and foreign tax had been derived from.
 This should be included as part of IRD form IR1261 - "Overseas Income summary", where the income/foreign tax must be categorised by income type and jurisdiction, and be submitted to Inland Revenue alongside your tax return.
-FNZ have introduced new 'Overseas Income' schedules within your Tax Report for informational purposes, that outlines overseas income by these categories.
+FNZ have introduced new 'Overseas Income' schedules within your Tax Report for informational purposes, that outline overseas income and tax paid, by jurisdiction.
 This is aimed to assist you in completing this section of your income tax return.